-- near-surface boundary layer where there is strong turbulent mixing driven by surface winds and heating or cooling; (Large et al. 1994); - gyre circulations associated with the region, called the thermocline, where the vertical density gradient is strongest.
-Large-scale displacements in the thermocline are primarily driven by Ekman pumping: in the sub-tropical gyres, the thermocline is bowl-shaped; in the sub-polar gyres it is dome-shaped (chapter 20 of Vallis 2017); - meridional overturning circulations (MOCs) associated with heat loss and convective mixingstirring of mixed layers at high latitudes and wind driven upwelling near the equator and heat uptake in the Southern Ocean; and near the equator (Srokosz et al. 2021); - western boundary currents (WBCs); the depth mean WBCs are associated with the MOCs and the wind-driven gyre circulations (Pedlosky 1982, chapter 5) and oppositely directed surface and deep WBCs (Hogg 2001) with MOCs; - mesoscale circulations (with horizontal scales < 100 km) associated with instabilities of the boundary currents and gyre circulations; (Robinson 1983) - sub-mesoscale motions (with horizontal scales < 10 km) that are strongest in the near-surface boundary layer-(Taylor & Thompson 2023).
+near-surface boundary layer where there is strong turbulent mixing driven by surface winds and heating or cooling (Large et al. 1994);

+- gyre circulations associated with the region, called the thermocline, where the vertical density gradient is strongest.
+Large-scale displacements in the thermocline are primarily driven by Ekman pumping: in the sub-tropical gyres, the thermocline is bowl-shaped; in the sub-polar gyres it is dome-shaped (chapter 20 of Vallis 2017); - meridional overturning circulations (MOCs) associated with heat loss and stirring of mixed layers at high latitudes and wind driven upwelling and heat uptake in the Southern Ocean and near the equator (Srokosz et al. 2021); - western boundary currents (WBCs); the depth mean WBCs are associated with the wind-driven gyre circulations (Pedlosky 1982, chapter 5) and oppositely directed surface and deep WBCs (Hogg 2001) with MOCs; - mesoscale circulations (with horizontal scales < 100 km) associated with instabilities of the boundary currents and gyre circulations (Robinson 1983) - sub-mesoscale motions (with horizontal scales < 10 km) that are strongest in the near-surface boundary layer (Taylor & Thompson 2023).

 These circulations and phenomena play important roles in the Earth system.
-For example: the western boundary currents are responsible for very large meridional transports of heat and geographically varying air-sea fluxes which helpcontribute to the shapeof atmospheric circulations; interannual variations in the slope of the thermocline along the equator in the Pacific oceanOcean are an essential component of the El Nino / Southern Ocean (ENSO) phenomenon; the advection of heat by large-scale ocean currents towards ice shelves has a significant impact on their heat balance and evolution; (Stewart et al. 2018); and

-- 85 scale ocean currents towards ice shelves has a significant impact on their heat balance and evolution; (Stewart et al. 2018); and biogeochemical cycles are typically sensitive to the vertical advection of nutrients (Williams and Follows 2011).
+For example: the western boundary currents are responsible for very large meridional transports of heat and geographically varying air-sea fluxes which contribute to the shape of atmospheric circulations; interannual variations in the slope of the thermocline along the equator in the Pacific Ocean are an essential component of the El Nino / Southern Ocean (ENSO) phenomenon; the advection of heat by large-scale ocean currents towards ice shelves has a significant impact on their heat balance and evolution (Stewart et al. 2018); and biogeochemical cycles are typically sensitive to the vertical advection of nutrients (Williams and Follows 2011).

 The ocean models can be configured as a component of a coupled system, with models of other components such as the atmosphere, sea-ice, surface waves or biogeochemistry, or as a stand-alone system with suitable data sets providing surface forcing.
-They can be configured to cover the entire global ocean, or to cover just a limited region with lateral boundary - 90 conditions (that are often taken from a model of a larger region).
-Their initial conditions can be specified by climatologies based on historical measurements or regularly updated by assimilating the latest measurements as in operational forecast systems- (Martin et al. 2024).
-The model coupling, domain, resolution and initial conditions should be chosen to suit the purpose of the modelling and are constrained by the computational resources available. - 95 3.
-A simple description of ocean models
+They can be configured to cover the entire global ocean, or to cover just a limited region with lateral boundary conditions (that are often taken from a model of a larger region).
+Their initial conditions can be specified by climatologies based on historical measurements or regularly updated by assimilating the latest measurements as in operational forecast systems (Martin et al. 2024).
+The model coupling, domain, resolution and initial conditions should be chosen to suit the purpose of the modelling and are constrained by the computational resources available.

+3. A simple description of ocean models